-Dickerson Update, April 9 – The CARES Act and Small Business, Dickerson’s COVID-19 Carrier Panel, Plus Updates from Anthem and MetLife!
+Dickerson Update, April 9 – The CARES Act and Small Business, Dickerson’s COVID-19 Carrier Panel, and Updates from Anthem and MetLife

 On March 27, President Trump signed into law the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) as a response to the COVID-19 pandemic, which continues to negatively impact the United States economy and millions of individuals’ livelihoods.
 The CARES Act is a $2.2 trillion economic package meant to provide some stability to individuals and employers alike in the wake of shelter-in-place mandates that have led to mass job loss and business closures.